-Picture this: you’ve got one hour left in the office until you’re due to meet the gang for a night of frolicking, but you’ve spent so long hammering out the details that you’re hovering at 60% battery.
-Do you whip out your neatly stashed spare charger for a strategic boost, or do you just shrug and wing it?
+Picture this: you’ve got an hour left in the office until you’re due to meet your mates for a night out.
+And you’ve spent so long sorting out the details, your phone’s hovering at 45% battery.
+Do you whip out your spare charger for a quick boost?
+Or do you just shrug and wing it?

-If you like to play fast and loose with your battery the iPhone X, which packs up to two hours’ extra battery time, is a perfect investment for those who like to keep their mobile mobile.
+If you like to play fast and loose with your battery, the iPhone X packs up to 2 hours’ extra battery time.
+It’s a perfect investment for those who like to keep their mobile, mobile.

-With up to 13 hours’ wireless video playback compared to the X’s 12, the iPhone 8 Plus was made for people who like to watch.
+With up to 13 hours’ wireless video playback, the iPhone 8 Plus was made for people who like to watch.
 However, at 202g and 158mm tall, the 8 Plus causes some serious bag in a trouser pocket.
-If you want a phone that doesn’t take up space in a mini clutch or your skinny jeans, The iPhone 8 is 20mm shorter and 50g lighter.
+Want an iPhone that doesn’t take up as much space?
+The iPhone 8 IS 20mm shorter and 50g lighter.

 Some people say “you can never have the best of both worlds”, but they never counted on Apple, did they?
-The iPhone X’s luscious 5.8″ Super Retina HD screen pips the iPhone 8 Plus’ 5.5″ Retina HD one – and that screen sits on a teensy tiny 174g body only marginally larger and heavier than that of the iPhone 8.
+The iPhone X’s 5.8 inch Super Retina HD screen pips the iPhone 8 Plus’ 5.5 inch Retina HD one.
+And that screen sits on a small 174g body making it only marginally larger and heavier than that of the iPhone 8.
 Voila – your dilemma just disappeared in a puff of Dolby Vision smoke.

 Button lover or tech pioneer?

 Let’s face it; we’re essentially just shaved monkeys who happen to have invented reality TV, society and bubble tea, so there’s still nothing more reassuring than being able to touch something.
 That’s why we reckon it’s totally understandable to have an emotional attachment to the humble little button that made 10 years of iPhone possible.
-(Especially when recent models’ buttons have been able to read your fingerprint, rendering your phone accessible to you, and only you, with a dab of the digit.)
+Especially when recent models’ buttons used Touch ID made your phone secure with just a tap.

-If you have ‘If It Ain’t Broke, Don’t Fix It’ tattooed on your arm (or indeed, your very soul), or just like showing off your manicure, the iPhone 8 and 8 Plus will meet almost all of your high-spec mobile requirements without the need to get your head around facial recognition.
+Are you team ‘If it ain’t broke, don’t fix it’?
+Then, iPhone 8 and 8 Plus will meet almost all of your high-spec mobile needs.
+And you don’t have to get your head around facial recognition.

-However, we’re fairly sure a veteran navigator of Apple’s technological advancements will welcome the excitement of using iPhone X’s facial recognition.
-Just imagine the heady joy of having a phone which recognises its owner and fires up without being asked – let alone the thrill of making like Kate Moss and using you face to pay for everything that Apple Pay can buy you.
+However, we’re sure a veteran navigator of Apple’s technological advancements will be excited to use iPhone X’s FaceID.
+Just imagine the heady joy of having a phone, which recognises its owner and fires up without being asked – let alone the thrill of using you face to pay for everything that Apple Pay can buy you.